Mr-Smyth/IFD_Lead/README.md

-# Interactive Frontend Lead call for a customized website
+# Interactive Frontend Lead call for an Interactive website

 This is a simple front end page that allows the user to change the color scheme and enter information to be displayed on the screen.